helpfulengineering/devops/documentation/architecture/cloud/aws/account-provisioning.md

 handles
 * asking the project team leads and DevOps team liaison whether the project has network dependencies that require a VPC
-* logging into the AWS SSO portal and verify you can use the `AWSAdministratorAccess` role of the `he-master` account; if you do not have this role, request assistance in the `#skill-software-devops` slack channel
+* logging into the AWS SSO portal and verify you can use the `AWSAdministratorAccess` role of the `he-master` account; if you do not have this role, request assistance in the `#devops` slack channel

 ### Provision